ilkertrker/linear-regression-numpy-python/README.md

+It is a project of Coursera Course of mine.

 Linear Regression with NumPy and Python
 Now, we you will  implement gradient descent and linear regression from scratch using NumPy and Python, so you have a deeper understanding of the fundamentals of machine learning.
 We will accomplish this with the help of following tasks in the project: